Hank Green: As producer

-The Brain Scoop
+The Lizzie Bennet Diaries was a web series created in 2012 by Green and Bernie Su and produced by Pemberley Digital.
+It was a modern adaptation of Jane Austen's Pride and Prejudice, Green's wife's favorite book, conveyed through vlogs.
+The series stars Ashley Clements, Mary Kate Wiles, Laura Spencer, and Julia Cho.
+The channel has over 160,000 subscribers, with more than 22.5 million video views.
+Green was also one of the writers of the series.
+Green also executively produced a number of other Pemberley Digital series, including Welcome to Sanditon (2013), Emma (2014), and Frankenstein, MD (2014).

 In his Vlogbrothers video uploaded on December 7, 2012, Green featured Emily Graslie, a curatorial assistant at the Philip L. Wright Zoological Museum.
 In this video, she showed Green a wide variety of specimens in the lab.
-Due to her ease in front of the camera, enthusiasm, and fan comments, Graslie was offered her own YouTube channel The Brain Scoop as a part of the Nerdfighter family.
+Due to her ease in front of the camera, enthusiasm, and fan comments, Graslie was offered her own YouTube channel, The Brain Scoop, as part of the Nerdfighter family.
 The series debuted in January 2013.
-The Brain Scoop was acquired by The Field Museum of Natural History in 2014.
+The Field Museum of Natural History acquired The Brain Scoop in 2014.